-He noted that costs appeared to have risen due to an industry trend toward more aggressive pricing that was mentioned by competitors UnitedHealth Group Inc (UNH.N) and WellPoint Inc (WLP.N), which already reported fourth-quarter results.
+He noted that costs appeared to have risen due to an industry trend towards more aggressive pricing that was mentioned by competitors UnitedHealth Group Inc (UNH.N) and WellPoint Inc (WLP.N), which already reported their fourth quarter financial details.

 The 2010 Patient Protection and Affordable Care Act has put the insurers on the front lines of reform as the law requires policies to include more preventative services for free, added taxes and mandated access to health care for all Americans.

 Aetna expects 2013 profit excluding items of at least $5.40 a share compared with $5.13 on that basis in 2012.